Witiko/doctoral-thesis/main.md

 stream of tokens for math information retrieval is an open problem.

-In 2019, @lample2019deep have linearized a tree-structured content math representation using pre-order traversal, producing a topologically-orderer sequence of tokens (also known as the prefix notation or the normal Polish notation).
+In 2019, @lample2019deep have linearized a tree-structured content math representation using pre-order traversal, producing a topologically-ordered sequence of tokens (also known as the prefix notation or the normal Polish notation).
 To give an example, the formula $x!! - y^2 = 0$ would be represented as the following comma-separated list of math symbols: $=$, $-$, $!!$, $x$,